wxyz-abcd/node-haxball/README.md

     - onAfterXXXXXXX(..., customData): \[where XXXXXXX is the name of the event.\] called after plugin callbacks. the last parameter, customData, is the data object that was returned from room.onBeforeXXXXXXX(...).
       - customData = onBeforeRoomLink(link): room link was received. host-only.
       - onAfterRoomLink(link, customData): room link was received. host-only.
-      - customData = onBeforePlayerBallKick(playerId): ball was kicked by player(playerId).
+      - customData = onBeforePlayerBallKick(playerId): ball was kicked by player(playerId). triggered individually.
-      - onAfterPlayerBallKick(playerId, customData): ball was kicked by player(playerId).
+      - onAfterPlayerBallKick(playerId, customData): ball was kicked by player(playerId). triggered individually.
-      - customData = onBeforeTeamGoal(teamId): goal was scored by team(teamId).
+      - customData = onBeforeTeamGoal(teamId): goal was scored by team(teamId). triggered individually.
-      - onAfterTeamGoal(teamId, customData): goal was scored by team(teamId).
+      - onAfterTeamGoal(teamId, customData): goal was scored by team(teamId). triggered individually.
-      - customData = onBeforeGameEnd(winningTeamId): game was won by team(winningTeamId).
+      - customData = onBeforeGameEnd(winningTeamId): game was won by team(winningTeamId). triggered individually.
-      - onAfterGameEnd(winningTeamId, customData): game was won by team(winningTeamId).
+      - onAfterGameEnd(winningTeamId, customData): game was won by team(winningTeamId). triggered individually.
-      - customData = onBeforeGameTick(): runs on each game tick. (lots of times per second)
+      - customData = onBeforeGameTick(): runs on each game tick. (lots of times per second) triggered individually.
-      - onAfterGameTick(customData): runs on each game tick. (lots of times per second)
+      - onAfterGameTick(customData): runs on each game tick. (lots of times per second) triggered individually.
       - customData = onBeforePlayerSyncChange(playerId, value): player(playerId)'s synchronized status has changed to (value).
       - onAfterPlayerSyncChange(playerId, value, customData): player(playerId)'s synchronized status has changed to (value).
       - customData = onBeforeAnnouncement(msg, color, style, sound): a message(msg) with properties(color, style, sound) was announced by the room host. may only be triggered by host.
       - onAfterAnnouncement(msg, color, style, sound, customData): a message(msg) with properties(color, style, sound) was announced by the room host. may only be triggered by host.
-      - customData = onBeforeAutoTeams1(playerId, teamId, byId): "auto" button was used by player(byId) and it caused player(playerId) to join team(teamId).
-      - onAfterAutoTeams1(playerId, teamId, byId, customData): "auto" button was used by player(byId) and it caused player(playerId) to join team(teamId).
-      - customData = onBeforeAutoTeams2(playerId1, teamId1, playerId2, teamId2, byId): "auto" button was used by player(byId), it caused player(playerId1) to join team(teamId1) and player(playerId2) to join team(teamId2).
+      - customData = onBeforeAutoTeams(playerId1, teamId1, playerId2, teamId2, byId): "auto" button was used by player(byId), it caused player(playerId1) to join team(teamId1) and player(playerId2) to join team(teamId2).
-      - onAfterAutoTeams2(playerId1, teamId1, playerId2, teamId2, byId, customData): "auto" button was used by player(byId), it caused player(playerId1) to join team(teamId1) and player(playerId2) to join team(teamId2).
+      - onAfterAutoTeams(playerId1, teamId1, playerId2, teamId2, byId, customData): "auto" button was used by player(byId), it caused player(playerId1) to join team(teamId1) and player(playerId2) to join team(teamId2).
       - customData = onBeforeScoreLimitChange(value, byId): score limit was changed to (value) by player(byId).
       - onAfterScoreLimitChange(value, byId, customData): score limit was changed to (value) by player(byId).
       - customData = onBeforeTimeLimitChange(value, byId): time limit was changed to (value) by player(byId).